tinalindata/face_search_engine/README.md

 &nbsp;
 ## Workflow

+This project aims to construct a face search engine using the techologies of face detection, face feature extraction and information retrieval.
+We use SeetaFaceEngine and its python API pyseeta to detect and label the faces from a given image, and use FaceNet to extract the features of each face.
+The search engine is built upon the donkey framework, which receive an uploaded image file and return K most similar faces and their origin images from our dataset.

 ![Workflow](Workflow.png)

 &nbsp;
 ## Instructions
-This project aims to construct a face search engine using the techologies of face detection, face feature extraction and information retrieval.
-We use [SeetaFaceEngine](https://github.com/seetaface/SeetaFaceEngine) and its python API [pyseeta](https://github.com/TuXiaokang/pyseeta) to detect and label the faces from a given image, and use [FaceNet](https://github.com/davidsandberg/facenet) to extract the features of each face.
-The search engine is built upon the [donkey framework](https://github.com/aaalgo/donkey), which receive an uploaded image file and return K most similar faces and their origin images from our dataset.

-### 1. Environment
+### 0. Environment
 #### Operating System
 ```bash
 Distributor ID:	Ubuntu